OpenSIPS/ansible-opensips/README.md

 --------------

 The following variables can be set to tune the role's install behavior:
-* `ansible_version` - specifies the version of OpenSIPS that is going to be installed.
+* `opensips_version` - specifies the version of OpenSIPS that is going to be installed.
 Default is `2.4`.
 * `ansible_build` - indicates the OpenSIPS build.
 Possible values are `releases` and `nightly`.
 Default value is `releases`.